QUT-AMS/Constitution/Role-Descriptions.md

 ## Marketing Director
 > [!NOTE]
-> Previous experience not required, 3-5 hours per week
+> Previous experience not required, 3-5 hours per week, in-person event attendance desirable

 The Marketing Team helps QUT AMS engage with our members through our online and in-person platforms.
 The Marketing Director oversees the direction of the QUT AMS brand.